 How can I manage morning sickness at home?

 The following are safe, proved treatments for morning sickness.
 Still, few women gain complete relief from morning sickness treatment.

-- Dimenhydrinate, taken as your doctor advises, may relieve morning sickness.
+- Dimenhydrinate is a non-prescription anti-nausea medicine.
+When taken as your doctor advises, it may relieve morning sickness.

 - Ginger, taken regularly as a powder in a capsule, grated fresh into hot water for a tea, or in syrup or crystallized form, may relieve morning sickness after a few days of treatment.footnote 1

 Follow these guidelines for minimizing nausea and vomiting during pregnancy.

 - Keep food in your stomach but not too much.
 An empty stomach can make nausea worse.
 Eat several small meals every day instead of three large meals.